flowjs/flow.js/README.md

 Optionally, you can use the browser `event` object from when the file was added.
 * `.filesAdded(array, event)` Same as fileAdded, but used for multiple file validation.
-* `.filesSubmitted(array, event)` Can be used to start upload of currently added files.
+* `.filesSubmitted(array, event)` Same as filesAdded, but happens after the file is added to upload queue.
+Can be used to start upload of currently added files.
+* `.fileRemoved(file)` The specific file was removed from the upload queue.
+Combined with filesSubmitted, can be used to notify UI to update its state to match the upload queue.
 * `.fileRetry(file, chunk)` Something went wrong during upload of a specific file, uploading is being retried.
 * `.fileError(file, message, chunk)` An error occurred during upload of a specific file.